Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 procurement

-Restricts Utah government entities from using drones made by covered foreign entities (China, Russia, Iran, North Korea - includes DJI and Autel) for critical infrastructure inspections.
-Government agencies may use restricted drones if aircraft is disconnected from internet during inspection, data is removed before reconnecting, and only NDAA-authorized or US-developed software is used.
+Prohibits Utah government entities and contractors from purchasing or operating drones made by covered foreign entities (manufacturers from China, Russia, Iran, North Korea, including DJI and Autel) for critical infrastructure inspection.
+Allows use under specific data sanitization protocols (drone disconnected from internet during inspection, data removed before reconnecting, only NDAA-authorized software).
 Does not restrict private or commercial operators.

 View source